HandsOnDataViz/book/docs/HandsOnDataViz.md

 Leaflet Searchable Point Map
 ----------------------------

+A searchable point map works best for showing multiple locations, where users can search by name or proximity to a location, or filter by category, with an optional list view.
+Figure
-Figure <a href="#fig:searchable-map">13.37</a> shows a powerful Leaflet template of a searchable and filterable point map, which draws from a CSV data file, developed by [Derek Eder](https://derekeder.com/) from DataMade.
+<a href="#fig:searchable-map">13.38</a> shows a powerful Leaflet
+template of a searchable and filterable point map, which draws from a CSV data file, developed by [Derek Eder](https://derekeder.com/) from DataMade in Chicago.
 This map allows you to show points of interest, filter them by using *Search by name* functionality, and show them as a list instead of points on a map.
-In addition, the *About* page gives you plenty of space to talk about your map.
+In addition, the *About* page gives you plenty of space to describe the purpose and content of your map.

 <img src="images/13-leaflet/searchable-map.png" alt="Explore the [interactive Searchable Map template](https://searchable-map-template-csv.netlify.app/)."  />
 <p class="caption">
-Figure 13.37: Explore the [interactive Searchable Map template](https://searchable-map-template-csv.netlify.app/).
+Figure 13.38: Explore the [interactive Searchable Map template](https://searchable-map-template-csv.netlify.app/).
 </p>